Katrina Porteous on BBC Radio & BBC Two TV

 Poet and historian Katrina Porteous has contributed to a number of programmes on BBC Radio 4 and Radio 3.
 She has also written poems especially for radio.

-Katrina’s most recent collection is Edge (2019), her first to draw upon her long involvement in scientific projects, will be followed in June 2024 by Rhizodont.
+Her third collection Edge (2019) was her first book to draw upon her long involvement in scientific projects.
 Her two earlier collections, The Lost Music (1996) and Two Countries (2014), were concerned with the landscapes and communities of North-East England, especially the fishing community on the Northumberland coast.

-Katrina Porteous was born in Aberdeen, grew up in Co.
-Durham, and has lived on the Northumberland coast since 1987.
+Katrina Porteous was born in Aberdeen, grew up in County Durham, and has lived on the Northumberland coast since 1987.
 She read History at Cambridge and afterwards studied in the USA on a Harkness Fellowship.
-She is best-known for her innovative radio-poetry, which has been described by BBC Senior Producer Julian May as ‘extending the boundaries of the genre’.
+She is best-known for her innovative radio-poetry, which has been described by radio producer Julian May as ‘extending the boundaries of the genre’.
+She was presented with a Cholmondeley Award in June 2021.
+The Cholmondeley Awards recognise the achievement and distinction of individual poets.

 KATRINA PORTEOUS ON BBC RADIO 3